bernie-skipole/indipyclient/README.md

 # indipyclient
 INDI console client to communicate to an indi service.

-This is under development and not yet ready for use

 This is a pure python package, with no dependencies, providing an INDI client terminal

 It also provides a set of classes which can be used to create an INDI client.
 Either a script, or a GUI implementation could use this to generate the INDI protocol XML, and to create the connection to a port serving INDI drivers.